oktadev/okta-blog/_source/_posts/2022-07-21-angular-security-xss.md

 > It can't be stressed enough.
 Ensure you trust the values before bypassing the out-of-the-box security protections you get from Angular!

 Great!
-So we're done!
+So we're done?
 Not quite.
 There are a couple of things to note.

 ### Use ahead-of-time (AOT) compilation for extra security

 Angular's AOT compilation has extra security measures for injection attacks like XSS.
 AOT compilation is highly recommended for production code and has been the default compilation method since Angular v9.
-Not only is it more secure, but it also increases performance.
+Not only is it more secure, but it also improves performance.

 On the flip side, the other form of compilation is Just-in-time (JIT).
 JIT was the default for older versions of Angular.
 JIT compiles code for the browser on the fly, and this process skips Angular's built-in security protection, so stick with using AOT.